iptc/json-for-concepts-vocabularies/JSON-LD/README.md

-# IKOS as JSON-LD
+# JSON-LD using W3C SKOS and IKOS

-The native JSON format - under control of a JSON Schema - can be reused for a JSON-LD graph: the @context object of the IKOS.jsonld file must be integrated into the native JSON object.
-This makes a valid JSON-LD document - see the samples folder.
+The IPTC Concepts and Controlled Vocabularies can be expressed by using the W3C SKOS and IKOS as JSON-LD graph: the @context object of the IKOS.jsonld file must be integrated into a native JSON object (see the /JSON-schema folder).
+This small action makes a valid JSON-LD document out of it - see the samples sub-folder.